dortania/OpenCore-Install-Guide/extras/gpu-patches.md

 PciRoot(0x20)/Pci(0x0,0x0)/Pci(0x0,0x0)/Pci(0x0,0x0)/Pci(0x0,0x0)
 ```

 Note: GFX0 can be replaced with GFX1, etc if the GPU you're fakeIDing isn't the first/main GPU.
-And machine running with CSM enabled and Windows8.1/10 mode\(WHQL\) disabled may find that the GPU is named `display` so adjust the above command accodingly.
+And machine running with CSM enabled and Windows8.1/10 mode(UEFI) disabled may find that the GPU is named `display` so adjust the above command accodingly.

 ### Apply the fakeID